VAT Refunds to Qualifying Purchasers, such as tourists and foreign enterprises

 - The VAT inclusive total of all movable goods purchased during a particular visit to South Africa and exported at the end of that visit by the qualifying purchaser must exceed the minimum of R250 per qualifying purchaser.

-- The request for a refund, together with the relevant documentation, must be received by the VRA within 90 days of date of export.
+- The request for a VAT refund, together with the relevant documentation (as listed in the Export Regulation), must be received by the VRA within 90 days of the date of export.

 - The goods must be exported through one of the 43 designated commercial ports by the qualifying purchaser or the qualifying purchaser’s cartage contractor.